 The era of “bury your feelings and pretend you’re fine” is coming to an end.
 As medical practitioners themselves, our faculty and our graduates know the benefit of good “mental health hygiene.”
 They know firsthand how appropriately processing stress and emotional discord leads to healthier selves and greater outcomes for themselves and, ultimately, the patients.
 That needs to be at top of mind for any medical school and extended to the students from day one.

 It ultimately comes down to this.
 No matter how difficult a medical school experience may be, students who “make it” against overwhelming odds and unnecessarily difficult circumstances are always going to say it was worth it.
 They’re not the only students, though.
 A school with an annual intake of over 1,000 students that loses 40% of them to attrition is abandoning 400 students a year.
-That means for the students that survive at a large, legacy Caribbean school and declare it all worth it, they’re ignoring the twelve hundred of their colleagues who were let down, failed by their institution that prioritized volume over quality.
+That means for the students that survive at a large, legacy Caribbean school and declare it all worth it, they’re ignoring the twelve hundred of their colleagues who were let down and failed by their institution that prioritized volume over quality.
 A smaller school can, should, and in the case of Trinity, will offer more.

 Caribbean schools are only improving in quality.
-Those that aren’t will be hard pressed to remain in operation very soon thanks to very exciting, and welcomed changes to the ECFMG and accreditation standards.
+Those that aren’t will be hard-pressed to remain in operation very soon thanks to very exciting and welcomed changes to the ECFMG and accreditation standards.